Eien / Universe / Believe in Love

 "Eien / Universe / Believe in Love" (永遠/Universe feat.
 Crystal Kay&Verbal(M-Flo)/Believe in LOVE feat.
 BoA) is BoA's twenty-seventh Japanese single.
 It was released on February 18, 2009 in two formats, CD-only and CD+DVD.
 The CD edition also comes in a first press limited edition.
-The second A-side, Universe, features fellow J-pop singer Crystal Kay and label mate, Verbal of M-Flo.
+Following "Eien", the second A-side, "Universe", features fellow J-pop singer Crystal Kay and label mate, Verbal of M-Flo.
 The third A-side is the acoustic version of Ravex's single "Believe in Love", which features BoA.
 The 4th track on the Limited Edition version of the single, Best Hit Mega Blend [Limited Edition Bonus Track], is a mashup of multiple of her best hits in Japan.